eclipse-zenoh/zenoh-plugin-dds/README.md

 The use cases of this Zenoh plugin for DDS are various:
 - integration of a DDS System with a Zenoh System
-- communication between DDS System and embeded devices thanks to [zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico)
+- communication between DDS System and embedded devices thanks to [zenoh-pico](https://github.com/eclipse-zenoh/zenoh-pico)
 - bridging between different DDS Systems, across various transports, via a Zenoh infrastructure (i.e. some routers or directly in peer-to-peer between the bridges)
 - scaling a DDS system up to the Cloud with Zenoh routers
 - integration with any technology supported by other Zenoh Plugins (MQTT, ROS 2 ...) or Storages technology (InfluxDB, RocksDB)